GUHAN4009/Customer_Behaviour_Analysis/README.md

 ## Power BI Dashboard

-Open `Customer_Behavior_dashboard.pbix` in **Power BI Desktop**.
+Open `reports/Customer_Behavior_dashboard.pbix` in **Power BI Desktop**.
 The dashboard lets you explore revenue by category and age group, see subscription status breakdowns, and filter by gender, category, shipping type, and subscription status interactively.

 ---

 ## Presentation Slides

-`customer_behavior_analysis.pptx` is a 9-slide deck that walks through the entire project:
+`reports/customer_behavior_analysis.pptx` is a 9-slide deck that walks through the entire project:

 1. Title
 2. Dataset overview